buxtronix/mys-pro-mini/README.md

 as this contains the NRF24L01 symbol/footprint.

 Most other components should be available in a standard Kicad installation.

+Extract/download all files into a subdirectory of your Kicad projects directory.

 # Board manufacturing